Gray Peak

 How to get there

 Leave Lake Placid on Route 73, follow Route 73 toward Keene.
 Continue for about 3 miles to Adirondack Loj Road on the right.
 Follow Adirondack Loj Road for to its end at Heart Lake and park in the main parking lot.
-Small parking fees ($10 as of 2013) will be required.
+A parking fee will be required.